SpotlightKid/micropython-osc/README.md

 Micropython-OSC
 ===============

 Micropython-osc (aka `uosc`) is a minimal [Open Sound Control] \(OSC) client and server library for [MicroPython] and CPython 2 or 3.

 Status / Supported Boards
 -------------------------

-It should work on the Unix, stmhal (Pyboard) and esp8266 port of MicroPython and under CPython 2.7 and 3.3+.
-Since OSC is a network-protocol using UDP or TCP as a transport, the main requirement is a working and compatible `socket` module.
+It should work on the Unix, stm32 (Pyboard) and esp8266 port of MicroPython and under CPython 2.7 and 3.3+.
+Since OSC is a protocol commonly using an IP network and UDP or TCP packets as a transport, the main requirement is a working and compatible `socket` module.
 Currently this module only supports UDP as the transport.

 The server code so far has only been tested under the Unix port and CPython 2 and 3, but the client portion has been confirmed to work on a ESP-8266 board